 Since the app you are going to develop is purely based on your requirement, choose platforms that provide usability and satisfaction to the end-user.

 Designing is the most important phase of the mobile app development process because only in this phase the user interface is designed.
 Your application must offer a user-friendly and seamless user experience.

-The design stages can be broken into following activities:
+The design stages can be broken into the following activities: